GAGvozdik/wwwhypda/README.md

    the running terminal busy, you can type `<CRTL>+<z>` and the `bg`.

-4. Run the frontend.
+4. Run the front-end.
    Type in terminal in folder `wwwhydpa`:

        cd wwhypda-frontend
        npm i
        npm start

-You can then follow the provided local url to work with wwhypda!
+You can then follow the provided local URL to work with wwhypda!

 :memo: **Note:** Once the main application is running, you can use Swagger to check the documentation using the link: